 The Customization Studio edits the Profile JSON and renders the preview through the same pipeline used for export, so what you see is what you get.

-A profile is a small JSON file describing the cover page, branding, header/footer, layout, and options.
+A profile is a small JSON file describing the cover page, branding, header/footer, layout, options, and AI polish configuration.
 Saving a profile writes it to:

 <your-project>/.markready/profiles/<profile-name>.json